- Build a talent pool in 1 click

 The purpose of a proctored exam is to guarantee fair play by filtering out dishonest applicants.
 This makes the evaluation process fairer to sincere candidates and helps employers reliably determine the best performers.

-If you’re looking to guarantee fair evaluation, it’s important to leverage the right online proctoring settings.
+If you’re looking to guarantee fair evaluation, it’s important to leverage the right online proctoring settings for technical interviews.
 These settings reduce opportunities for malicious activities.

 Here are 7 of the most crucial ones you might consider using